kamuz/top-wordpress/readme.md

 * [Easy WP SMTP](https://wordpress.org/plugins/easy-wp-smtp/) - allows you to configure and send all outgoing emails via a SMTP server
 * [Advanced Forms](https://wordpress.org/plugins/advanced-forms/) - build flexible forms using the power of Advanced Custom Fields
 * [Contact Form Honeypot](https://wordpress.org/plugins/contact-form-7-honeypot/) - adds anti-spam functionality for Contact Form 7 to thwart spambots without using captcha
-* [Akismet Anti-Spam](https://wordpress.org/plugins/akismet/) -checks your comments and contact form submissions against our global database of spam to prevent your site from publishing malicious content.
+* [Akismet Anti-Spam](https://wordpress.org/plugins/akismet/) -checks your comments and contact form submissions against our global database of spam to prevent your site from publishing malicious content

 ## Custom Post Type, Page Builders and Metaboxes and UI elements